Top 6 Dog Related Controversial Subjects

 Here are the current top 6 dog related controversial subjects you will come across in your daily life.
 It may be a good idea to read up on them.
 This way you will be across current opinion and developments.

 Breeding vs. Adoption

-More problems surface when homeless animals are not adopted and continue to roam the streets without being neutered and spayed.
-These dogs eventually produce their own homeless offspring.
+More problems surface when homeless animals are not adopted.
+They continue to roam the streets without being neutered and spayed.
+These dogs eventually produce homeless offspring.

 Prong Training Collars

 Prong training collars are the typical choice for training large or powerful dogs.
 While these collars may appear intimidating, they are harmless if used correctly.

 Prong collars are supposed to sit just below the dog’s ear.
 Their use is different to a regular collar.

 Pet owners must ensure the collar is correctly adjusted and is not too tight or else it will pull the dog’s skin.
 Any collar that is the wrong size for the dog can lead to painful injuries.

 Despite the controversy, many pet owners have argued that prong training collars are an effective way to stop dogs from pulling on their leash.